Table of Contents

 This method is also known as MDS (Metric Multidimensional Scaling).
 While PCA preserves Euclidean distances among samples and CA chi-square distances, PCoA provides Euclidean representation of a set of objects whose relationship is measured by any dissimilarity index.
 As well as PCA and CA, PCoA returns a set of orthogonal axes whose importance is measured by eigenvalues.
 This means that calculating PCoA on Euclidean distances among samples yields the same results as PCA calculated on the covariance matrix of the same dataset (if scaling 1 is used), and PCoA on Chi-square distances similar results to CA (but not identical, because CA is applying the weights in the calculation).
-In case of using non-metric (non-Euclidean) distance index, the PCoA may produce axes with negative eigenvalues which cannot be plotted.
-Solution to this is to either convert the non-metric dissimilarity index to metric one (e.g. Bray-Curtis dissimilarity is non-metric, but after square-root transformation becomes metric) or using specific corrections (Lingoes or Cailliez).
-Since the PCoA algorithm is based on the matrix of dissimilarities between samples, the species scores are not calculated; however, the species can be projected to the ordination diagram by weighted averaging or correlations, similarly as supplementary environmental variables.
+In case of using distance index which is not metric, the PCoA may produce axes with negative eigenvalues which cannot be plotted.
+Solution to this is to either convert the non-metric dissimilarity index to metric one (e.g. Bray-Curtis dissimilarity is not metric, but after square-root transformation becomes metric) or using specific corrections (Lingoes or Cailliez).
+Since the PCoA algorithm is based on the matrix of dissimilarities between samples, the species scores are not calculated; however, the species (or other descriptors in general) can be projected to the ordination diagram by weighted averaging or correlations, similarly as supplementary environmental variables.

 Non-metric Multidimensional Scaling is a non-metric alternative of PCoA analysis.
 It can use any dissimilarity measure among samples, and the main aim is to locate samples in low dimensional ordination space (two or three axes) so as the Euclidean distances between these samples correspond to the dissimilarities represented by the original dissimilarity index.
 The method is non-metric, because it does not use the raw dissimilarity values, but converts them into the ranks and use these ranks in the calculation.
 The algorithm is iterative - it starts from the initial distribution of samples in the ordination space, and by the iterative reshuffling of samples it searches for optimal final distribution.
 Due to the iterative nature of the algorithm, each run may result in a different solution.